AjayKMehta/setup-machine/NeovimNotes.md

 Reposition the current line to the middle of the visible window | <kbd>z</kbd> + <kbd>z</kbd>
 Reposition the current line to the top of the visible window | <kbd>z</kbd> + <kbd>t</kbd>
 Reposition the current line to the bottom of the visible window | <kbd>z</kbd> + <kbd>b</kbd>

+### Find characters

+Use `f{character}` to move to the next occurrence of a character in a line.
+For instance, `f"` sends you to the next occurrence of a double quote.
+If your target is behind the cursor you can use `F{character}` to find the previous occurrence of a character.

+Use `t{character}` to move the cursor just before the next occurrence of a character.
+Again, you can use `T{character}` to do the same as `t{character}` but backwards.

 ### Misc